zephinzer/codepr.ac/README.md

 3. From `~/src`, run `docker-compose -f ./deploy/docker-compose.deploy.yml up -d` to start the application

 **Notes**
+- To update the application source in production, run `make update_repo`
-- To update the application, run `./scripts/update-repo.sh`
+- To update the environment variables in production, run `make prepare_production`
+- To deploy production, run `make deploy_production`

 - - -